 What is a solar charge controller?

-A charge controller is necessary to monitor and regulate that flow of electricity, how much is allowed as the battery approaches its full charge.
-Without having a controller installed, your solar battery could be vulnerable to overcharging which could severely reduce its lifespan.
+A charge controller is necessary to monitor and regulate the flow of electricity when a battery is directly connected to the DC output of a solar PV panel, preventing your solar battery from overcharging (which could severely reduce its lifespan).

 There are three main types of solar charge controllers, which come at different costs and with different advantages based on the size of the solar array and specific needs.